juanovt10/football_score_predictor/README.md

 - gspread - to have a direct access to google sheets
 - google-auth - Google authentication credential to access Google APIs
 - fuzzywuzzy - Python library used for string matching and string similarity
+- NumPy - Python library used for scientific computing
 - Am I responsive - to ensure the project looked good across all devices.

 # Deployment